BurntSushi/bstr/README.md

 Some _probable_ future considerations for APIs include, but are not limited to:

-* A convenience layer on top of the `aho-corasick` crate.
 * Unicode normalization.
 * More sophisticated support for dealing with Unicode case, perhaps by combining the use cases supported by [`caseless`](https://docs.rs/caseless) and [`unicase`](https://docs.rs/unicase).
-* Add facilities for dealing with OS strings and file paths, probably via simple conversion routines.

 Here are some examples that are _probably_ out of scope for this crate: